schoolofdevops/ultimate-terraform-bootcamp/labs/chapters/10-backends.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```

+## Reference
+If you want read more about AWS Remote Backends, follow [this link](https://www.terraform.io/docs/backends/types/s3.html).